AnnaHittaller/AnnaHittaller/README.md

 **When I'm not coding**:  💃 🦖 🐈 🍩 📚 🐦 🌳 🌼 🎮

-- 🌱 I’m currently learning TypeScript, and planning to delve into Next.js
+- 🌱 I’m currently learning Vue & TypeScript, and planning to delve into Next.js
 - 💬 Ask me about: coding, cats and RPG
 - 📫 How to reach me: [✉️](mailto:hittaller.anna@gmail.com)
 - 💅 Check out my portfolio [here](https://anna-hittaller-portfolio.vercel.app/)